ChemicalDevelopment/chemicaldevelopment.github.io/docs/ezc/functions/index.md

 In our examples, `x = log y`, it sets `x` to the natural logarithm (base e) of `y`

-`echo "Hello World"` prints out Hello World to the console
+`echo Hello World` prints out Hello World to the console

 `var x` prints out the name of the variable, `x`, and it's numerical value.